-In mid-September, Brother Rice High School will induct three individuals and two teams into the 2017 Brother Rice Athletic Hall of Fame.
-First instituted in 2008, the tenth class of hall of famers features Dr. Brian Hainline ’74 (tennis), the 1977 State Championship Football Team, David Morrow ’89 (lacrosse), T.J.
-Lang ’05 (football) and the 2008 National and State Championship Lacrosse Team.
+In mid-September, Brother Rice High School inducted three individuals and two teams into the 2017 Brother Rice Athletic Hall of Fame.
+First instituted in 2008, the tenth class of hall of famers features Dr. Brian Hainline ’74, the 1977 State Championship Football Team, David Morrow ’89, T.J.
+Lang ’05, and the 2008 National and State Championship Lacrosse Team.

 Brian Hainline, M.D. ’74 played four years on the varsity tennis team in the #1 singles spot, a feat unmatched at that time.
 In his senior year, he led the Warriors to their first regional championship and the school’s first singles championship with remarkable precision from the first match to the last.
 Upon graduation, he attended the University of Notre Dame where he continued to excel at the collegiate level playing the number one spot in both singles and doubles.
 Today, Hainline might be the most influential person in regards to changing the culture of sport for student-athletes.